capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

     s.record;

 That's it.
-To stop recording, run `s.stopRecording`.
-Cmd+Period will also cause recording to stop.
+To stop recording, run `s.stopRecording` or hit Cmd+Period.
 SuperCollider outputs the recording to an AIFF file whose path is printed in the post window.

 If you're using SCIDE, it's even easier — if you open the "Language" menu on the toolbar or click on the server status bar, "Start recording" and "Stop recording" are available as menu items.
 The server status bar also has an "R" symbol that turns red if the server is recording.